-SME and Business Banking
+Business Banking

-SME and Business banking provides services to business customers with annual turnover of between €2 million and €200 million.

-CaixaBank manages this line of business through a network of specialised offices and specialist managers.
-The purpose of this specialised line of business is to establish a long-term relationship with companies, underpinning their growth and day-to-day management.
+The Business Banking division provides services to business customers with annual turnover of between €2 million and €200 million.
+The purpose of this specialised business line is to establish a long-term relationship with companies, underpinning their growth and day-to-day management.